LarsGKodehode/react-strict-mode/README.md

 This happens regardless of what you put inside the dependecy array.

 *React.StrictMode* mounts and then remounts every component twice in development mode.
-This is, as I understand it, for catching a set of bug related to components lifecycle.
+This part of *StrictMode* is, as I understand it, used for creating components resiliant to unmounting and remounting.